An update to this article was posted in February 2021 and can be found here.

 The long arm of the SFO: High Court rules that the SFO may compel a foreign company to produce documents held overseas where there is a “sufficient connection” to the UK

-In July 2017, the SFO served a section 2 notice on the company secretary of KBR Inc while she was visiting the United Kingdom.
-The notice compelled KBR Inc, a US incorporated company, to produce documents held by the company in the US.
-KBR Inc is the parent company of UK company, KBR Ltd, who are currently subject to a SFO investigation.
+In July 2017, the SFO served a section 2 notice on the company secretary of KBR, Inc (“KBR”) while she was visiting the UK.
+The notice compelled KBR, a US incorporated company, to produce documents held by the company in the US.
+KBR is the parent company of UK company, KBR Ltd, who are currently subject to a SFO investigation.